What is ASD? Is it different from post-traumatic stress disorder?

 Is PTSD Always Preceded by ASD?

-This delayed onset of PTSD indicates that individuals can have different trajectories in their response to trauma.
-Some may experience immediate and intense symptoms that lead to an ASD diagnosis, while others may have a more delayed response, with PTSD symptoms developing over time and becoming more apparent long after the event has occurred.
+This delayed onset indicates that individuals can have different trajectories in their response to trauma.
+Some may experience immediate and intense symptoms that lead to an ASD diagnosis, while others may have a more delayed response, with symptoms developing over time and becoming more apparent long after the event has occurred.

 Is Treatment the Same for ASD and PTSD?